vignesh1988i/Ansible/Playbooks/README.md

 The roles path can be updated based on your firm based Data working directory path.

-Please go thru the playbook and make necessary changes.
+Please go thru the playbook and make necessary changes to the configurations accordingly.